ironblodz/tecprestige/wp-content/plugins/multibanco-ifthen-software-gateway-for-woocommerce/readme.txt

 = 5.0.1 - 2021-04-03 =
 * New `multibanco_ifthen_send_email_instructions`, `mbway_ifthen_send_email_instructions`, `creditcard_ifthen_send_email_instructions` and `payshop_ifthen_send_email_instructions` filters to allow removing the payment gateway instructions from emails
 * Fix Credit card settings fields not hiding when the key is not set
-* WooCommerce Blocks (4.7.0 and above) improvements: respect the Multibanco "Only for Portuguese customers" setting and fix icon size
+* WooCommerce Blocks (4.7.0 and above) improvements: respect the Multibanco “Only for Portuguese customers” setting and fix icon size
 * Small copy adjustments
 * Tested with WordPress 5.8-alpha-50650, WooCommerce 5.2.0-rc.1 and WooCommerce Blocks 4.7.0